mvlaanderen/DHCPLeaseDetector/README.md

 A DHCP Lease Detector for OpenWRT 15.05 and higher

 I wrote this script to monitor guest access to my network.
-In my case, if a new lease has been detected, the script issues a Telegram messages to me and enters the new lease inside a logfile which I'm keeping 60 days.
+In my case, if a new lease has been detected, the script issues a Telegram message to me and enters the new lease inside a logfile which I'm keeping for 60 days.

 Installation and configuration
 =